MicrosoftDocs/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 **New features**

-The following features are now available in the public preview version of the SharePoint Migration Tool.
+The following features were added to the SharePoint Migration Tool in this release:

 |**Feature**|**Description**|
 |:-----|:-----|